tableau/TabPy/docs/server-config.md

 setting; TabPy does not require HTTPS for Flight auth alone.

 JWKS lookups are cached.
-On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread.
+On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread, so waiting on the IdP or an in-flight Flight fetch briefly stalls other HTTP requests.
 Arrow Flight auth runs on the gRPC thread pool.
 Cold and expired-cache fetches are single-flighted per JWKS URI.
 Forced unknown-`kid` refreshes are mutually excluded; a concurrent refresh attempt fails authentication rather than waiting on the network request.
 A cached